Whales and dolphins

 Although there have been a number of claims of this species in Shetland waters, the only confirmed record was of a stranded animal in south Yell in March 2017.

-Evans & Buckley (1899) reported that a young male was driven ashore in the Sound of Weisdale on 27th September 1808.
-The tooth measured 27 inches long externally.
+A young male was driven ashore in the Sound of Weisdale on 27th September 1808 and reported bt Dr Fleming.
+The tooth measured 27 inches (0.7 m) long externally.

 One originally seen in Aith Voe on 14th October 2007 and then at Voe, eventually stranded at Brae on 17th October where it was euthanased and was taken to landfill.

 In the British Isles, the Cuvier's Beaked Whale is most frequently recorded from the Outer Hebrides and west of Ireland, suggesting a generally pelagic Atlantic distribution.
-There are only four records of the species from Shetland: one was found stranded in August 1932 another was found in a geo on the east side of Fair Isle in late February/early March 1949, one stranded near Sandwick in April 1983, and one was found decomposed at Woodwick, along the west side of Unst in May 1993.
+There are only four records of the species from Shetland, none seen alive: one was found stranded in August 1932; another was found in a geo on the east side of Fair Isle in late February/early March 1949; one stranded near Sandwick in April 1983; and one was found decomposed at Woodwick, along the west side of Unst in May 1993.